 ● All aid is based on demonstrated financial need; consequently, parents of candidates must file a confidential financial statement that includes the disclosure of tax information.

 ● Financial aid grants are not loans and do not need to be paid back to the School.

 ● Kinkaid does not grant academic, athletic, fine arts or any special interest scholarships.

 ● All financial aid information is held in the strictest confidence.

-For new students applying for admission to Kinkaid for the 2019-2020 school year, the financial aid application and supporting materials are due on February 22, 2019.
-Your application for Kinkaid financial aid on “SSS by NAIS” will close at midnight on February 22, 2019, and late or incomplete applications, which includes required documents, will not be accepted or considered by the committee.
+For students applying for admission and current students planning to re-enroll with Kinkaid for the 2020-2021 school year, the financial aid application and supporting materials are due on December 31, 2019.
+Your application for Kinkaid financial aid on “SSS by NAIS” will close at midnight on December 31, 2019, and late or incomplete applications, which includes required documents, will not be accepted or considered by the committee.